mar10/wsgidav/doc/sphinx/user_guide_cli.rst

 Command Line Interface
 ======================

-This section describes how to use WsgiDAV from the command line.
+*This section describes how to use WsgiDAV from the command line.*

+The WsgiDAV server was tested with these platforms

+  * Mac OS X 10.9 - 10.13
+  * Ubuntu 13 - 16
+  * Windows (Win 7 - 10, Vista, XP)

 To serve the ``/tmp`` folder as WebDAV ``/`` share, simply run::